input-output-hk/essential-cardano-content/content/glossary/cardano-cube.md

 image_text: ""
 ---

-An online explorer that shows you all projects and dApps building on the Cardano Blockchain.
-Use the Cardano Cube interactive ecosystem map to get a quick overview of all projects building on Cardano.
+An online explorer that shows you all the projects and DApps building on the Cardano blockchain.
+Use the Cardano Cube interactive ecosystem map to get a quick overview of all the projects.